 Strong arguments have been made for early intervention for child problems, stating that early is more effective than later, as the brain is more malleable, and costs are lower.
-However, there is scant evidence from trials to support this hypothesis, which we therefore tested in two well-powered, state-of-the-art meta-analyses with complementary strengths: (1) Individual participant data (IPD) meta-analysis of European trials of Incredible Years parenting intervention (k=13, n=1696; age 2-11); (2) Larger, trial-level robust variance estimation meta-analysis of a wider range of parenting programs (k=156, n=13,378, mean age 2-10) for reducing disruptive child behavior.
-Both analyses found no evidence that intervention earlier in childhood was more effective for this outcome; programs targeted at a narrower age range were no more effective than general ones.
+However, there is scant evidence from trials to support this hypothesis, which we therefore tested in two well-powered, state-of-the-art meta-analyses with complementary strengths: (a) Individual participant data (IPD) meta-analysis of European trials of Incredible Years parenting intervention (k = 13, n = 1696; age = 2-11); (b) Larger, trial-level robust variance estimation meta-analysis of a wider range of parenting programs (k = 156, n = 13,378, $M{age} = 2-10$ ) for reducing disruptive behavior.
+Both analyses found no evidence that intervention earlier in childhood was more effective; programs targeted at a narrower age range were no more effective than general ones.